RoySchor/twitter/README.md

 # Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic twitter app to view, compose, favorite, and retweet tweets a replica of the real app twitter.

-Time spent: **2** hours spent in total

 ## User Stories